Carly Simon: Personal life

-In May 2010, Simon revealed she had been one of the several celebrities who fell victim to financial advisor Kenneth I. Starr, whose Ponzi scheme lured her into "investing" millions of dollars with him, which she lost.
+In May 2010, Simon stated she had been one of the several celebrities who fell victim to financial advisor Kenneth I. Starr, whose Ponzi scheme lured her into "investing" millions of dollars with him, which she lost.

 In 2008, Simon was reportedly dating Richard Koehler, a surgeon specializing in minimally invasive laparoscopy.
 The pair were reported to have been dating as early as 2006.
 In 2015, the two were reportedly living together on Martha's Vineyard.

 In October 2016, Simon donated the rights to "You're So Vain" for use in an anti-Donald Trump political attack ad.
 Simon had long chosen to keep her political views private and had never allowed "You're So Vain" to be used for political purposes in the past.
-As a reason for changing that Simon cited the recently released, now infamous, Access Hollywood tape, in which Trump can be heard bragging on a hot mic about his behavior towards married women that commentators and lawyers have described as sexual assault.
+As a reason for changing that, Simon cited the recently released Access Hollywood tape, in which Trump can be heard bragging on a hot mic about his behavior towards married women that commentators and lawyers have described as sexual assault.
 Simultaneously, Simon announced her opposition to Trump's candidacy in the upcoming 2016 U.S. presidential election.
 Simon cited the tape as what motivated her for the first time in her career to publicly take a political stance.

 In October 2022, Simon lost both of her sisters to cancer within a day of each other.
-Joanna Simon died on October 19, 2022, from thyroid cancer and Lucy Simon died the following day from metastatic breast cancer.
+Joanna Simon died on October 19, 2022, from thyroid cancer and Lucy Simon died the next day on October 20, 2022, from metastatic breast cancer.
+Joanna Simon was 85 years old and Lucy Simon was 82 years old.
 Her brother, Peter Simon, had previously died from lung cancer on November 18, 2018.
+Peter Simon was 71 years old.